 Opportunity for Repetition with Repeated Reading

 One of the challenges teachers and students may encounter with repeated reading is the opportunity for repetition.
 A teacher with a large class may be unable to read for each child.
-Noam Chomsky suggested another approach that involves teachers recording a selection to audiotape.
+Carol Chomsky suggested another approach that involves teachers recording a selection to audiotape.
 Students are then invited to record themselves as well.

 With modern technologies, teachers have several options: